 Currently, there are multiple software options available for listening and decoding ADS-B signals with the RTL-SDR.
 All software is free.

 ADSB# is a windows based ADS-B decoder developed by the programmers of the SDRSharp software.
 It has a simple graphic user interface and is probably the easiest decoder to use.
-ADSB# is included as part of the main SDR# sdr_install.zip package.
+ADSB# is downloaded as part of the SDR# install procedure.

 An excellent tutorial on getting up and running with ADSB# can be found in this pdf file file written by Henry Forte.